superhero-match/superhero-delete-messages/README.md

 Superhero Match is an open source dating app.

 ## superhero-delete-messages
-This micro-service is responsible for deleting offline messages after these messages were received by receiver.
+This micro-service is responsible for deleting offline messages after the messages were received by receiver.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `superheromatch@gmail.com`.